AlexeyMatveev686/office-js-api/Word/ApiDrawing/Methods/GetParentTableCell.md

 ## Example

-This example showh how to get a parent table cell that contains the graphic object.
+This example shows how to get a parent table cell that contains the graphic object.

 ```javascript
 builder.CreateFile("docx");